tektoncd/triggers/docs/eventlisteners.md

     - [`serviceAccountName`](#specifying-the-kubernetes-service-account) - Specifies the `ServiceAccount` the `EventListener` will use to instantiate Tekton resources
 - Optional:
   - [`triggers`](#specifying-triggers) - specifies a list of `Triggers` to execute upon event detection
+  - [`cloudEventURI`](#specifying-cloudEventURI) - specifies the URI for cloudevent sink
   - [`resources`](#specifying-resources) - specifies the resources that will be available to the event listening service
   - [`namespaceSelector`](#constraining-eventlisteners-to-specific-namespaces) - specifies the namespace for the `EventListener`; this is where the `EventListener` looks for the specified `Triggers` and stores the Tekton objects it instantiates upon event detection
   - [`labelSelector`](#constraining-eventlisteners-to-specific-labels) - specifies the labels for which your `EventListener` recognizes `Triggers` and instantiates the specified Tekton objects

 [kubernetes-overview]: